Where to recycle/donate stuff

 Sault Ste.
 Marie Helping Hands, 346 Welllington St. W.: Gently used clothing, household items, new personal care items, clean plastic shopping bags (see Facebook page).

-Skeleton Key Used Bookstore, 288 Korah Rd., 705) 987-1173.
-Used books of all genres, paper and cloth bags (see Facebook page).
+Skeleton Key Used Bookstore, 288 Korah Rd., (705) 987-1173.
+Used books of all genres, shopping bags of any material (see Facebook page).

 SOYA (Save Our Young Adults), 178 Gore St.: Gently used clean clothes, working small kitchen appliances, dishes, housewares, footwear and jackets, personal hygiene, pet food, pantry items, and school supplies.
+Donations only accepted during business hours: Tuesday and Thursday 11am – 2pm, Saturday 11am – 3pm at the back door of 179 Gore St.

-Staples, 345 Great Northern Rd., (705)256-1466: Ink and toner cartridges, mobile phones, personal electronics, rechargeable batteries (see website).
+Staples, 345 Great Northern Rd., (705)256-1466: Ink and toner cartridges, mobile phones, personal electronics, rechargeable batteries, school supplies, backpacks and lunch bags, luggage (see website).

 Tire sellers: Any store that sells tires should accept used tires for recycling.
 When you buy tires, a recycling fee is built into the cost.